turnage/turnage.github.io/content/writing/2020-04-01-ideal-game-network-protocol.md

 protocols into the suite.
 The ability to quickly test guesses about how these protocols behave will hopefully help me investigate what the “ideal” protocol looks like, if it exists.

-Stay tuned with my [RSS Feed](https://paytonturnage.com/rss.xml) to follow the investigation.
-This is how I am spending quarantine.